All Episodes

 The president wished him well.

-Uh, they take joy in all this.
+They take joy in all this.

 When the jury four person had a prejudice against him before the trial.

-That doesn't warn a new fair.
+That doesn't warrant a new fair.

-That's that's not an impartial.
+That's not an impartial.

-That's that's a fair and impartial jury.
+That's a fair and impartial jury.

 No, it's not.

-They're all things Russia Russia.
+They're all things Russia, Russia.

-All the investigations, no Trump, Russia Collusion.
+All the investigations, no Trump, Russia, collusion.

 And even the Mueller report couldn't get there as hard as they tried.